-Complainant, Director of Compliance Assurance and Enforcement Division of EPA Region 6 ("EPA"), states that it has hired Industrial Economics, Inc. ("IEc") to analyze Respondent's financial information and its ability to pay a penalty.
+Complainant, Director of Compliance Assurance and Enforcement Division of EPA Region 6 ("EPA"), points out that the Order on Complainant's Motion for Accelerated Decision noted that a genuine issue of material fact exists regarding Respondent's ability to pay a penalty.
+Mot. at 2.
+EPA states that it has hired Industrial Economics, Inc. ("IEc") to analyze Respondent's financial information and its ability to pay a penalty.
 Mot. at 2.
 IEc has analyzed all the financial information provided by Respondent, which consists of tax returns for 2005 through 2013, and determined them incomplete because they are unsigned and "numerous parts of the tax returns are missing."
 Id.
 Thus, Complainant maintains, what Respondent has provided is insufficient to analyze Respondent's ability to pay.
 Id.

 Consequently, there have been follow-up communications between the parties, and Complainant provides copies of some of them as attachments to the Motion.
 Complainant gave Respondent a written list of missing information, as identified by IEc.
 Id.
 This was first provided to Respondent on October 24, 2014 (Attachment A to the Motion), and a more detailed, updated version was provided on November 10, 2014 (Attachments B and C).
 Id.
-Included with the October 24, 2014 communication was an "Individual Ability to Pay Claim Financial Data Request Form" ("ATP Form").
+Included with the October 24, 2014, communication was an "Individual Ability to Pay Claim Financial Data Request Form" ("ATP Form").
 Id.
 The information requested on the ATP Form "is not reflected in tax returns but is necessary to complete the ability to pay analysis," according to IEc and Complainant.
 Id.
 IEc's cover letter indicates that the ATP Form requests information such as "living expenses, assets or liabilities (e.g., bank accounts, investments, real estate holdings and any associated debts)."
 Mot., Attachment A.